Composer and food writer, Mee, designs experiences that bridge the gap between our outer world and our inner life.

 She draws on crossmodality, a new area of scientific research which explores how our senses interrelate to create a unified experience, and she is a member of XM.

-In addition to her knowledge of music and food, she brings her fascination with the oceans and astronomy, for ancient and modern perspectives, from the heavens to the deep, as well as the unconventional, alchemical and pandrogynous horizons of liminality 丰
+In addition to her knowledge of music and food, she brings her fascination with the oceans and astronomy, from the heavens to the deep, as well as the unconventional, alchemical, ancient and modern perspectives, and pandrogynous liminal horizons where anything is possible.

 How Mee's music and food careers combined, creating Yntegrity